juliavs85/devdocs/general/contentguidelines/01-productwriting/emptystates.md

 - UX Writing
 ---

 Empty states appear when there's nothing to display to our users.
-They can happen in a variety of situations:
+They can happen in a variety of situations.

 - First use: When someone first uses a product or a feature.
 For example, when someone creates a new Database activity.
 - User-emptied: When users have completed all tasks or actions, or have cleared the interface themselves.
 For example, when a student has completed all upcoming actions in the Timeline block, or when someone deletes all their messages.